 Debra hopes to see four other areas where law and policy can be sharpened.

-1) Special training to manage victims of harassment, assault and violence
+1) Additional training for enforcement personnel as first respondents to victims of harassment, assault and violence

-Sensitivity, empathy, tact and care need to be applied to women seeking help from enforcement persons.
-There have been instances where they are not taken seriously because they may not have exhibited behaviours that law enforcement deem “typical” of assault victims.
+Sensitivity, empathy, tact and care need to be applied to people seeking help from enforcement persons.
+There have been instances where victims felt that they were not taken seriously because they may not have exhibited behaviours that law enforcement deem “typical” of assault victims.

 “Often not, lawyers also double up as a counsellor when representing these victims.
 It is prudent that lawyers are able to guide these victims through the legal process carefully whilst balancing the victims’ emotions.” said Cherie Tan, a lawyer from IRB Law.